pyepics/pyepics/doc/installation.rst

 In addition, version 3.14 of the EPICS Channel Access library (v 3.14.8 or higher, I believe) is required.
 More specifically, the shared libraries libCom.so and libca.so (or Com.dll and ca.dll on Windows) from *Epics Base* are required to use this module.
-Using a patched version of 3.14.12 is recommended -- some of the features for 'subarray records' will only work with this latest version.
+Using version 3.14.12 or higher is recommended -- some of the features for 'subarray records' will only work with this 3.14.12 and higher.

 For 32-bit Windows, pre-built DLLs from 3.14.12 (patched as of March, 2011) are included and installed so that no other Epics installation is required